Reaper922/Pokedex_DA/README.md

 A simple to use Pokedex App which fetches the data for all Pokemon of the first generation (ID 1-151).
 The data is fetched from the PokeAPI V2 (https://pokeapi.co/).
-The project can be previewed at https://reaper922.github.io/Pokedex_DA/.
+A preview of the project is available at https://reaper922.github.io/Pokedex_DA/.

 ![grafik](https://user-images.githubusercontent.com/71259454/196295348-ae416464-7101-42ec-898a-cf6fa4ebfb8d.png)